TEALSK12/introduction-to-computer-science/lesson_12.md

 ## Accommodations/Differentiation

 -   Colorblind students may not be able to identify the block colors, but can still recognize the organization of categories.
 Be sensitive to this, but no modifications are likely required.
 -   Students that are struggling with the lab can be paired up and/or receive individual instructor attention to help them through the activity.
+Use you could also use ["Helping Trios]
 -   The bonus assignment (3.4) should be used for students who finish quickly, and can be a setup for the [Animation Project](project_1.md).

 ## Forum discussion